ipfabric/docs/docs/support/known_issues/Vendors/checkpoint.md

 To successfully discover a Check Point Gateway, the correct role must be assigned to the user.
-IP Fabric requires role features to be set as read-only, except for "Virtual-System", where read-write is needed (only if VSX firewalls are in your network; otherwise, read-only is sufficient).
+IP Fabric requires role features to be set as read-only, except for "Virtual-System", where read-write is needed (only if VSx firewalls are in your network; otherwise, read-only is sufficient).

 ![Check Point - Edit Role - ipfRole](checkpoint/checkpoint_role.png)